 - The Shell.
 Leaks from the spa shell itself are uncommon since most hot tubs are made with durable fiberglass that is not easily broken.
 If the shell appears to be leaking, the source is most likely a jet or other attachment that is loose.
 If you have an actual shell leak, however, use PVC bonding products to seal the area.

 - Connections.
 All hot tub connections, such as pipes, jets and gaskets, need to be checked regularly.
 Tighten all loose connections manually and seal those that are leaking.
-For example, a cracked pipe can be sealed with PVC sealing glue.
+For example, often you can have a clamp give way especially the new pressure fitted clamps.
+Also you can have a cracked pipe that can be sealed with PVC sealing glue.
 Any failing gasket will need to be replaced.

 The Leak Test

 If you cannot identify the source of the leak, add a small amount of food coloring to the water and see where the food coloring is being pulled toward in the hot tub.
 Another option is to empty the tub slowly, noting the level at which the leaking stops.
 This is a good indicator of the possible location of the leak.
 Finally, if you cannot identify the source of the leak, call in a Hot tub repair specialist.